-Ways of using Hot Pink (Fuscia or what I like to call Schiaparelli Pink):
+Ways of using Hot Pink (or what I like to call Schiaparelli Pink):

-- Red and pink create warmth, vibration and excitement.
-Because of their closeness on the colour wheel, this combination creates a dyamic and exciting tension that literally causes the eye to vibrate between the 2 colours.
+Red and Pink create warmth, vibration and excitement.
+Because of their closeness on the colour wheel, this combination creates a dynamic and exciting tension that literally causes the eye to vibrate between the 2 colours.
 When using this I would mix creams, whites and neutrals into the Design to give it a tailored freshness and conceptual underline.

-- Pink and Plum.
+Pink and Plum.
 Another bold, extravagant and luxurious combination for Pink.
 This one is about boldness, richness and an homage to past cultures.
-This is another pairing that works especially well for traditonal spaces where the Design is based upon fabrics, patterns and textures.
+This is another pairing that works especially well for traditional spaces where the Design is based upon fabrics, patterns and textures.

 Unsure how to use Pink in your home?
 Try one of the following tips: